paysera/php-style-guide/README.md

 ### PhpDoc on methods

 #### No PhpDoc on fully strictly typed methods

-We put a PhpDoc comment on methods where the return and argument types are not type-hinted in the method signature.
-For example, prior to PHP 7.0, we would need a PhpDoc to type-hint scalar types.
-In PHP 7, the scalar types would be strictly typed and PhpDoc is not needed.

 If PhpDoc does not add any other information that's already provided with typehints, we don't use PhpDoc at all.